StackVista/stackstate-agent-integrations/README.md

     $ checksdev env check <check_name> <env1> [-l DEBUG]

-uou can optionally pass a log level parameter, if not passed logging is disabled.
+You can optionally pass a log level parameter, if not passed logging is disabled.

 ## CI image